d3uk4li0n/writeups/tryhackme-linux-privilege-escalation/tryhackme-linux-privilege-escalation.md

 <img width="2801" height="335" alt="image" src="https://github.com/user-attachments/assets/caa44848-7022-4e2f-bde9-ae042ab0430f" />

 We see the target kernel's version is 3.13.0-24-generic so we search exploit-db for publicly available kernel exploits compatible with that version
 After identifying a [suitable kernel exploit](https://www.exploit-db.com/exploits/37292) we download its source code to our attacking machine.
-To transfer it to the target, we start a simple Python HTTP server in the exploit's directory and use wget on the target to retrieve the file.
+To transfer it to the target, we start a Python HTTP server in the exploit's directory and use wget on the target to retrieve the file.

 Attacker's side:
 <img width="1284" height="238" alt="image" src="https://github.com/user-attachments/assets/c13a3636-2b84-4a8b-ab55-b9ab13b4452c" />